-- The current state of the industry, including the outlook in demand for private security jobs and the anticipated pay ranges.
+- A snapshot of what security guards do, the job outlook for private security jobs and the anticipated pay ranges

 Let’s dive in.

-There were some 1.14 million security guards in the U.S. alone as of 2018, according to the Bureau of Labor Statistics (BLS), and there are expected to be 40,200 more by 2028 — an increase of 4%.
-This anticipated job growth is about the same as for most other occupations.
+There were some 1.18 million security guards in the U.S. alone as of 2021, according to the U.S. Bureau of Labor Statistics (BLS), and there are expected to be 37,200 more by 2031 — an increase of 3%.
+This anticipated job growth is a bit slower than the rate for most other occupations.
 So while this profession is not expected to experience phenomenal growth, neither will it decline.
 As the global economy grows, so will the need to protect its assets.
-And those 40,200 new jobs will all be filled by someone, so one of them might as well be you.
+And those 37,200 new jobs will all be filled by someone, so one of them might as well be you.
 Also, of course, there will be flux within the 1 million-plus existing jobs, as current security guards move from so-so jobs to better ones.
 Your goal is to get the best job you possibly can, competing with a large pool of applicants for a sizable but limited supply of jobs.
 This brings us back to the need for an outstanding resume.

 How much is the pay?

-Below are the median annual wages for security guards in the top industries that employed them.
+Below is the BLS list of median annual wages in 2021 for security guards in the top industries that employed them.

 Ward off a bad cv!
 Get inspired by other resume examples from the same security and protective services category: